Tractive GPS is the better pet tracker for most owners.

 Bottom Line

 For most pet owners, Tractive GPS is the better tracker.
-The 2-3 second live updates, reliable LTE-M coverage, and lower total cost make it the practical choice.
-Invoxia’s extended battery life is appealing on paper, but the 2-minute tracking lag and 2G network dependency limit its usefulness in the exact scenario you need a pet tracker most — when your pet is actively on the move.
+Frequent live updates, reliable 4G LTE coverage, and lower total cost make it the practical choice.
+Invoxia’s extended battery life is appealing on paper, but the slower tracking cadence and 2G network dependency limit its usefulness in the exact scenario you need a pet tracker most — when your pet is actively on the move.

 Buy the Tractive if you want to find your pet fast.
 Consider Invoxia only if ultra-long battery life outweighs everything else for your situation.